kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 The `ResultsIterator` constructor accepts a `callable` parameter that is invoked whenever an element (of the array it contains) is returned (as a result of
 `current()` , `OffsetSet` or `OffsetGet` being called).

-The example-sentences retrieval interfaces and classes (in UML) are:
+The example sentences retrieval interfaces and classes (in UML) are:

 ```plantuml